gasparka/thesis/docs/vhdl_extensions.rst

 What is IR, how VHDl has been used before?
 What is going to be different here?
-Chisel and FIRRTL.
+Chisel and FIRRTL, skip?
-Basesd on gaisler stydy try to do differently.

-As stated by the goal of this work, converting Object-oriented designs into HDL.
-While it may seem that VHDL has no support for OOP, it is actually not true.

-There have been previous study regarding OOP in VHDL before.
+There have been previous study regarding OOP in VHDL.
 In :cite:`Benzakki1997` proposal was made to extend VHDL language with OOP semantics, this effort ended with development of OO-VHDL :cite:`oovhdl`, that is VHDL preprocessor that could turn proposend extensions to standard VHDL.
 This work was done in ~2000, current status is unknown, it certanly did not make it to the